 78. Were you able to interview the PREA Coordinator?
 Yes No 79.
-Were you able to interview the PREA Compliance Manager? ● Yes ○ No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)
+Were you able to interview the PREA Compliance Manager?
+Yes No NA (NA if the agency is a single facility agency or is otherwise not required to have a PREA Compliance Manager per the Standards)

-80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) Agency contract administrator Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) ■ Medical staff Mental health staff ■ Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations ☐ Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff
+80. Select which SPECIALIZED STAFF roles were interviewed as part of this Agency contract administrator audit from the list below: (select all that apply) Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment Line staff who supervise youthful inmates (if applicable) Education and program staff who work with youthful inmates (if applicable) ■ Medical staff Mental health staff Non-medical staff involved in cross-gender strip or visual searches Administrative (human resources) staff Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff Investigative staff responsible for conducting administrative investigations Investigative staff responsible for conducting criminal investigations Staff who perform screening for risk of victimization and abusiveness Staff who supervise inmates in segregated housing/residents in isolation Staff on the sexual abuse incident review team Designated staff member charged with monitoring retaliation First responders, both security and non- security staff ■ Intake staff

-Intake staff Other 81.
-Did you interview VOLUNTEERS who may have contact with inmates/residents/detainees in this facility? a.
+Other 81.
+Did you interview VOLUNTEERS who may have contact with inmates/ Yes residents/detainees in this facility?
+No a.
 Enter the total number of VOLUNTEERS who were interviewed: 1 b.
-Select which specialized VOLUNTEER role(s) were interviewed as part of this audit from the list below: (select all that apply) ■ Education/programming ■ Medical/dental ■ Mental health/counseling ■ Religious ■ Other 82.
-Did you interview CONTRACTORS who may have contact with inmates/ residents/detainees in this facility?
-YesNo a.
-Enter the total number of CONTRACTORS who were interviewed: 1 b.
-Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all that apply) Security/detention Education/programming Medical/dental Food service Maintenance/construction Other

-83. Provide any additional comments regarding selecting or interviewing specialized staff.
+Select which specialized VOLUNTEER role(s) were interviewed as part of this Education/programming audit from the list below: (select all that ☐ Medical/dental apply) ☐ Mental health/counseling Religious Other 82.
+Did you interview CONTRACTORS who may have contact with inmates/ Yes residents/detainees in this facility? ● No 83.
+Provide any additional comments regarding selecting or interviewing specialized staff.
+Several individuals have multiple duties in the facility.
+The Mental Health Staff perform screenings and intake in addition to their clinical role.